slyfox1186/ffmpeg-build-script/README.md

 * `libfribidi`: The Free Implementation of the Unicode Bidirectional Algorithm
 * `libsrt`: Secure Reliable Transport (SRT) is a transport protocol for ultra low (sub-second) latency live video and audio streaming, as well as for generic bulk data transfer
 * `avisynth`: A powerful tool for video post-production.
+* `openjpeg`: OpenJPEG is an open-source JPEG 2000 codec written in C language.

 ### HardwareAccel